Jvanrhijn/pbar/README.md

 **Credits**

-[This](https://stackoverflow.com/a/14539953) StackOverflow answer, where I got the implementation from.
+[This](https://stackoverflow.com/a/14539953) StackOverflow answer, where I got part of the implementation from.